-Creating an online presence is easier than most consumers know.
+Creating a fake online presence is easier than most consumers realize.
 Here are some tips to help you tell avoid internet scams.

 email@example.com is fake.

 firstname.lastname@example.org is legitimate.